Polly Cooper Chapter, NSDAR

 Northern Westchester County and Beyond

 Members are free to choose the chapter that fits them best!
 Our chapter generally operates and volunteers throughout Northern Westchester County in the state of New York, with meetings and activities taking place in towns such as: Armonk, Thornwood, Pleasantville, Chappaqua, Millwood, Mount Kisco, Bedford, Pound Ridge, Bedford Hills, Lewisboro, Cross River, Katonah, Somers, and Yorktown Heights.
 However, you don't need to live in these towns to join us!
-Our members commute from points beyond Westchester to include Rockland County (NY), Putnam County (NY), Suffolk County (NY), and Warren County (NJ).
+Our members have commuted from points beyond Westchester to include Rockland County (NY), Putnam County (NY), Suffolk County (NY), and Warren County (NJ).

 With a subscription to American Spirit, you can bring American history right to your doorstep!
 This bimonthly, award-winning magazine celebrates our uniquely American story through a selection of historical subjects from the Colonial period through the early decades of the new republic.
 No membership required.
 In fact, they make great gifts for family members!
 Subscribe today!